usemoslinux/bulk-invite/readme.md

 ## 6. Additional notes

 It is suggested to review and customize the configuration files (`config.yaml`) and templates (`templates/`) before running the scripts.
+Examples are provided in English and Spanish, where the spaces between brackets should be replaced with the corresponding information.
+Markers starting with the dollar sign ($) are used as placeholders for the fields in `guests.csv`.

-The fonts supported by reportlab to build the cards are: ‘Courier’, ‘Courier-Bold’, ‘Courier-BoldOblique’, ‘Courier-Oblique’, ‘Helvetica’, ‘Helvetica-Bold’, ‘Helvetica-BoldOblique’, ‘Helvetica-Oblique’, ‘Symbol’, ‘Times-Bold’, ‘Times-BoldItalic’, ‘Times-Italic’, ‘Times-Roman’, ‘ZapfDingbats’.
+The fonts supported by reportlab to build the cards are: __'Courier', 'Courier-Bold', 'Courier-BoldOblique', 'Courier-Oblique', 'Helvetica', 'Helvetica-Bold', 'Helvetica-BoldOblique', 'Helvetica-Oblique', 'Symbol', 'Times-Bold', 'Times-BoldItalic', 'Times-Italic', 'Times-Roman', 'ZapfDingbats'__.
 This change must be made directly in the corresponding .py file.

 The generated PDFs are saved in the `output/invites` folder.